In 2012, fifth graders painted giant self-portraits with artist-in-residence Cindy Tower

 Maureen A. Regan Endowment for Math Excellence >> In 2012, Forsyth parent Sid Chib, along with Maureen Regan’s family, established this endowment in memory of his wife and their sister.
 Maureen was a brilliant individual with a passion for mathematics and economics.
 This endowment provides professional growth opportunities for faculty members in the area of mathematics, advancement of math curriculum and subsequently, additional learning opportunities for all Forsyth students.

 Young Naturalist Fund >> This restricted fund was established in 2015 in honor of Forsyth’s retiring Lower School science teacher Mr. Gary Schimmelpfenig to provide additional programmatic resources to further enrich Forsyth’s science program.
 Mr. Schim taught the children that we are all passengers on the Sun Ship and to take care of Mother Earth.
 Mr. Schimmelpfenig’s ability to help Forsyth’s youngest students develop a love and understanding of the natural world is truly remarkable.

 Morgan Engineering & Science Fund >> “Engineering calls for children to apply what they know about science and math.
 Their learning is enhanced as a result.
 And because engineering activities are based on real-world technologies and problems, they help children see how disciplines like math and science are relevant to their lives.”

 – Museum of Science, Boston

-In 2016, Jeff and Ranjana Morgan established the Morgan Engineering & Science Fund in order to support engineering and science initiatives to foster student innovation at the School.
+In 2016, Jeff and Ranjana Morgan established the Morgan Engineering & Science Fund to support engineering and science initiatives that foster student innovation at the School.
 This fund provides professional growth opportunities for faculty members in the areas of engineering, science and math curriculum.